pamlib/iyt/docs/tutorials/index.md

 Many users believe that the correct term for programs that change Roblox for a player's advantage is "**exploiting**", and others believe "**hacking**" is the correct term.
 However, **hacking** is the act of *gaining unauthorized access to a system* while **exploiting** is *abusing a vulnerability* to do the same.

+## Can I get banned for using an executor?

+Use executors at your own risk, always use an alt.
+Just remember you are breaking the Terms of Service so if you're caught by a Roblox admin, you can kiss your account goodbye.
+There are some videos where Admins don't care at all when you're exploiting, since they have the attention span of a goldfish.

 ## Why does my computer say it's a virus?

 Antiviruses usually mistake executors as viruses due to their nature.
 Most (if not all) modern executors work by *injecting* some sort of *DLL* file into Roblox and running Lua code (Scripts) in the environment it creates.